-Consumers can typically get a recall fixed for free, but it's not that easy for a dealer, Banks noted.
-In particular, if a consumer tried to trade in a car with an unfixed recall to a dealer from a different brand, that dealer would have to factor in the cost to ship the car over to its branded dealership to get the repair.
+Consumers can typically get a recall fixed for free, but it's not that easy for a dealership, Banks noted.
+In particular, if a consumer tried to trade in a car with an unfixed recall to a dealer from a different brand, that car lot would have to factor in the cost to ship the car over to its branded dealership to get the repair.
 Indeed, J.D.
 Power's study found that among trade-ins with unfixed recalls, dealers would give hundreds of dollars less in trade-in for an affected car from a different brand.

 Still, Gillan doesn't think consumers should have to bear the risk associated with unfixed recalls.

 "That should be a burden that's shouldered by the industry and not consumers," she said.
 "You're asking consumers to accept that situation by putting their lives in danger, and I find that unacceptable.
 If the part's not available, sit down and figure out how to get that part available."

 A few recalls have what NADA spokesman Jared Allen calls a "stop-drive" notice, where regulators have deemed the defect too dangerous to go unfixed.
 Allen pointed to a recent case with some Honda and Acura models hit with Takata airbag recalls.
 Laboratory tests showed that the air bag inflators, in high-humidity climates, could rupture as much as 50 percent of the time, yet some 313,000 cars were still unrepaired.
 Regulators advised owners to stop driving these unrepaired cars.
 In such cases, NADA recommends that car lots not sell any of these unfixed cars to consumers or at auction, Allen said, though he admitted the organization has no legal authority to force such a stop-sale.